 Silent discos are pretty much what they sound like (or don’t sound like): a dance party in silence.
-The first 500 people through the doors at the museum will receive a pair of wireless headphones that can tune into one of three broadcasts by DJs Maynard G, Davey Shin-dig or Sejika.
-LEDs on the headphones display a different color corresponding to each broadcast so listeners can see who else is tuned into the same station, if their dance moves aren’t already making it clear.
+The first 500 people through the doors at the museum will receive a pair of wireless headphones that can tune in to one of three broadcasts by DJs Maynard G, Davey Shin-dig, or Sejika.
+LEDs on the headphones display a different color corresponding to each broadcast so listeners can see who else is tuned in to the same station if their dance moves aren’t already making it clear.

 These quiet dance parties started as an experiment at the Glastonbury Festival to keep the party going late without violating noise ordinances, and they have been growing in popularity globally ever since.
 People will even now have a virtual party with their friends rather than go out, as it’s more personal and fun to do.
 Noise seems to have taken a back seat as time has gone on.

 I’ve been to a silent rave party in NYC’s Union Square, and it was a pretty cool experience to see a massive crowd of people dancing in public without music playing out loud.
 If you’ve been dancing for a while and take off your headphones, you will definitely experience a disorienting effect similar to taking off sunglasses after you’ve been wearing them all day.

 While it may seem like each person listening through their own personal sound system would create an isolating experience, there’s a sense of safety and comfort in wearing headphones that actually encourages dancing.
 Those that want a superior experience listening to music through headphones from home may want to consider investing in high-quality Headphone Amps to enjoy perfect sound and clarity.

 The museum has contracted Sound Off Experience, one of the top silent disco event production companies, to provide the equipment and has reached out to local dance organizations to help spread the word and make sure the dance floor is popping.
 Show up early because the headphones will definitely run out.